Ximilar-com/xcenternet/README.md

 Unfortunately there is no official implementation.
 We are using implementation from [smallsunsun1](https://github.com/smallsunsun1).
-Currently, you can find it in his [fork](https://github.com/smallsunsun1/addons/tree/feature/deformable_ops) of TensorFlow Addons.
+Currently, you can find it in his [fork](https://github.com/smallsunsun1/addons/tree/feature/deformable_ops) of TensorFlow Addons for tf2.2 or
+[here](https://github.com/Cospel/addons/tree/feature/deformable_ops) if you want tf2.4 version.
 There is an active [merge request](https://github.com/tensorflow/addons/pull/1129) to the Addons, we hope it will get there soon.

 ## Pretrained Models